 9. Go all-white for a room that's easy to change up

 You don’t need to be a mad cat lady to fall hard for the simple kitten motif on this Mistigri cot bed.
 Part of a set that includes wardrobe and changing station, all adorned with the cute kitty, the cot bed is height adjustable and solidly made from wood.
 It measures H90cm x W123.4cm x D67cm.

-10. A cot with a design twist
+10. A wooden cot with a design twist